Fidomi/ubiquid-modules/README.md

 # ubiquid-modules
-POC creating a web page with reusable components in vanilla js (no framework, no library)
+POC creating a web page with reusable components in vanilla js (no framework)